-Senior Community Service Employment Programs: The Senior Community Service Employment Program (SCSEP) is a community service and work-based training program for persons age 55 or older with limited incomes
+Senior Community Service Employment Program – The Senior Community Service Employment Program (SCSEP) is a community service and work-based training program for persons age 55 or older with limited incomes.

-Temporary Assistance for Needy Families (TANF): The TANF program provides temporary financial assistance to low income families.
-While receiving TANF benefits, recipients will look for employment to try and achieve self-sufficiency.
-If you have questions or need to know how to apply for TANF, including what documents are required, you need to contact the local office.
+Temporary Assistance for Needy Families (TANF) – The TANF program provides temporary financial assistance to low income families.
+While receiving TANF benefits, recipients will look for employment to try to achieve self-sufficiency.
+If you have questions or need to know how to apply for TANF, including what documents are required, please contact the local office.

-West Virginia High Education Policy Commission: West Virginia’s four-year public higher education system includes 12 campuses that offer vast opportunities for a high-quality education at an affordable cost.
+West Virginia Higher Education Policy Commission – West Virginia’s four-year public higher education system includes 12 campuses that offer vast opportunities for a high-quality education at an affordable cost.
 Together with these institutions, the West Virginia Higher Education Policy Commission has embarked upon a five-year statewide master plan, Leading the Way: Access.
 Success.
 Impact. that builds on recent progress and sets forth bold aspirations for higher education in the state – and a means to achieve them.

-West Virginia State Department of Minority: The Herbert Henderson Office of Minority Affair's (HHOMA) mission is to provide forums for discussion of minority issues and assist in the development of strategies to deal with those issues.
+West Virginia Herbert Henderson Office of Minority Affairs – The Herbert Henderson Office of Minority Affairs (HHOMA) mission is to provide forums for discussion of minority issues and to assist in the development of strategies to deal with those issues.